 Combination Welding Program:

 This course introduces the student to the four processes of Welding.
-It provides the student with opportunities for hands-on training in shielded metal arc welding (SMAW), gas metal arc welding (MIG), gas tungsten welding (TIG), and oxyfuel welding.
+It provides the student with opportunities for hands-on training in shielded metal arc welding (SMAW), gas metal arc welding (MIG), and oxyfuel welding.
 The student will also be instructed in the safe use of a plasma cutter, oxyacetylene cutting torch, and various saws and grinders.
 The student will receive training in welding and safety practices.
 Which will assist individuals in getting entry-level welding jobs.

 Program Description